bmbmbmbmbmbm/collaborative-note-taking-project/README.md

 ## How to run the website

-### npm serve build

-Within the client directory then...
+Open a terminal and enter the client directory then use

+### npm start

+Following this open another terminal and enter the server directory then use

-### npm run start
+### npm run dev

-Within the server directory.
+Ensure that MySQL is installed and import the data from the MySQL Data folder